KisGitH/Pet-Adoption-Platform/README.md

 - Login Page: Secure authentication for users.
 - Register Page: Enables new users to create accounts.
 - Home Page: Provides an overview of the platform’s mission and services.
-- Adopt Us: Displays available pets with filtering options.
+- Adopt Us: Displays available pets dynamically fetched from the database, with filtering options.
 - Get Involved With Us: Details collaboration opportunities for users.
 - Blog: Offers blog posts about pet adoption and related initiatives.
 - Contact Us: Includes a form to send messages directly to the email address via Web3Forms.